 E4.
 What happens if you do not put Bond as your first preference on QTAC?

-You will not be considered for the Bond Medical Program if you do not list it as your first preference.
+You may not be eligible for consideration for the Bond Medical Program if you do not preference Bond on your QTAC application.

 E5.
 Do you send rejection letters too, or only acceptance letters?

 E6.
 I’m in NSW, can I apply through UAC?

 The Bond Medical Program is not available for application through UAC.
 You will need to apply through QTAC.